 We will determine whether a Revocable Living Trust (“RLT”) is appropriate for your situation.
 As the name implies, an RLT can be amended or revoked at any time while you are alive and have capacity.
 We will advise you on when it is appropriate to “fund” your trust through the transfer of assets during life or pursuant to the terms of your Will and designated beneficiary agreements upon your death.
 One of the many benefits to an RLT is that you can avoid your estate going through the probate process with the Court, if the RLT is properly funded during your lifetime.
 We will discuss how your RLT becomes irrevocable upon your death, which provides asset protection for your beneficiaries.

 Another alternative that we will discuss is an Irrevocable Trust.
 As the name implies, this type of trust is irrevocable, meaning that it cannot be revoked or otherwise terminated.
-Altus Law Group will advise you on what assets are appropriate to transfer into an irrevocable trust for appropriate asset protection, Medicaid planning or legacy planning, etc.
+Hull & Chandler attorneys will advise you on what assets are appropriate to transfer into an irrevocable trust for appropriate asset protection, Medicaid planning or legacy planning, etc.

 There are many reasons to create a trust, unique to each client.
 One common example is the creation of a trust for minor children.
-In Colorado an individual cannot inherit money until age 21.
-Therefore, we commonly create a contingent trust stating that distributions to children under age 21 are to remain in trust and used for the children’s benefit.
+Minors cannot inherit money.
+To avoid the funds ended up with an unintended beneficiary and / or court involvement for a guardianship or conservatorship, we utilize a trust to provide funds for the children until they reach a specified age.

-Another common example is a legacy trust where you can leave an inheritance to someone.
+Another common example is a legacy trust where you can leave protect an inheritance for the beneficiary.
 The funds are for the benefit of beneficiary, but until they are consumed by the beneficiary, they are safe in the trust from creditors, predators, bankruptcy and divorce.
 This is a great tool to ensure that your beneficiaries obtain the benefit of the inheritance, not someone else.

 We will also analyze whether it is appropriate to draft a Special Needs Trust for a beneficiary who receives disability benefits.
 We want to ensure that the beneficiary does not get disqualified from their governmental benefits due to an inheritance.